moveit/moveit2/moveit_ros/moveit_servo/doc/running_the_demos.md

 source $COLCON_WS/install/setup.bash
 ros2 launch moveit_servo servo_teleop.launch.py
 ```
 You should now be able to input commands via the controller.
-Default supported actions include Cartesian and joint commands, and switching the frame of the Cartiesian commands.
+Default supported actions include Cartesian and joint commands, and switching the frame of the Cartesian commands.

 #### Expected output
 ![Alt Text](Images/Servo_Teleop_Demo.gif)